Wisconsin’s Democratic governor says he would sign current GOP-backed ballot pre-processing bill

 Evers proposed allowing early ballot processing in his budget proposal earlier this year, but that plan was scrapped by Republicans.

+“This bill has always been common sense,” said Republican state Rep. Ron Tusler, the bill’s author.
+“We’ve tried to build something that works for everybody.”

-If the bill up for a vote Thursday passes in its current form without any “poison pill” additions from the Legislature, Evers will sign it, Cudaback said.
+If the state Senate also passes the bill without making any “poison pill” additions, Evers will sign it, Cudaback said.

 “Gov. Evers for years has proposed allowing county and municipal clerks to begin canvassing absentee ballots the day before an election and is glad to see this effort finally has bipartisan support,” she said.